 19.1.2 The County will initiate warranty Claims using the Sound Transit EAMS system for work order management.
 The EAMS system will default for initial warranty periods where appropriate; however, the County must use its best efforts to pursue warranty Claims for all assets when creating work orders by flagging ‘warranty’ whenever the possibility exists.

 19.1.3 Warranty work orders that have parts issued to them will follow parts issuing and inventory procedures for Claim credits.
-Failed warranty parts will be returned to MSC for safekeeping pending final disposition.
+Failed warranty parts will be returned to the Maintenance Service Center (MSC) for safekeeping pending final disposition.
 The County must not, whether by act or omission, void or diminish the effectiveness of any warranty provided by a manufacturer, or a vendor, or both.

 19.1.4 The County will coordinate vendor provided repairs and or replacement as necessary.
 Sound Transit will provide final direction.